ebanalyse/NERDA/docs/index.md

 model.load_network()
 ```

-You can now predict named entities in new texts
+You can now predict named entities in new (Danish) texts

 ```python
 # (Danish) text to identify named entities in.